 Choose one of the following activities (or come up with your own) to learn about different kinds of engineers, where they work and what they do.
-If several of these activities catch your interest, feel free to do more than one!
+If several of these activities interest you, please do more than one!
 You can count up to two of them towards the Engineering challenge.